💡 LLM Reasoning¶

 -

-LCDrive proposes a Latent Chain-of-Thought (Latent CoT) framework that replaces natural language CoT with action proposal tokens and world model prediction tokens for reasoning, achieving lower latency and superior trajectory quality in end-to-end autonomous driving via cold-start + RL post-training.
+LCDrive proposes the Latent Chain-of-Thought (Latent CoT) framework, which replaces natural language CoT for reasoning with action proposal tokens and world model prediction tokens.
+Through cold-start and RL post-training, it achieves lower latency and superior trajectory quality for end-to-end autonomous driving.

 - Rationale-Enhanced Decoding for Multi-modal Chain-of-Thought